Skip to content Skip to footer navigation

 • To convert a traditional recipe for a slow cooker, halve the amount of liquid and increase the cooking time.

-• One hour in the oven is equal to about six to eight hours on low in a slow cooker.
+• One to two hours in the oven is equal to about six to eight hours on low in a slow cooker.

 • Don't reheat leftovers in a slow cooker – use a microwave, cooktop or oven instead.